Most parents will want to be able to leave a legacy for their children and family if they can.

-Without accounting for the possibility of divorce in your will, there is a serious risk that a proportion of the assets you leave to your children could end up in the hands of their ex-partner in the event of a separation.
-This is due to the way that assets are viewed by the law when a couple decide to divorce.
+Without accounting for the possibility of divorce in your will, there is a serious risk that a proportion of the assets you leave to your children could end up in the hands of their ex-partner in the event of separation.
+This is due to the way that assets are viewed by the law when a couple decides to divorce.
 Assets that are inherited during the course of a marriage are treated as part of the ‘marital pot’ and therefore subject to be divided up in the financial settlement following divorce.

 For further advice in relation to making provisions in your will relating to your children divorcing, or if you are looking for advice more generally on making or amending your will, please contact Rebecca on 01457 761320 or email Rebecca@odonnellsolicitors.co.uk.